The Studio (magazine)

 The Studio: An Illustrated Magazine of Fine and Applied Art was an illustrated fine arts and decorative arts magazine published in London from 1893 until 1964.
 The founder and first editor was Charles Holme.
 The magazine exerted a major influence on the development of the Art Nouveau and Arts and Crafts movements.
 It was absorbed into Studio International magazine in 1964.

+Holmes' firm, The Studio, Ltd., grew to be "Britain's largest publisher of magazines and books on art and design in the first half of the 20th century".